 Use the sliders in the sky replacement window to adjust how the sky blends with your foreground.

 I took the sky image about 8 hours later but within 10 miles of the original.
-Photoshop’s sky replacement tool allowed me to make a composite image of the two photos.
+Photoshop’s Sky searchment tool allowed me to make a composite image of the two photos.

-One limitation of the sky replacement tool is that it does not recognise sky reflections.
+One limitation of the Sky searchment tool is that it does not recognize sky reflections.
 It does a good job masking the sky.
-But the tool ignores a sky’s reflection.
+But the tool ignores the sky’s reflection.
 To reflect a sky replacement, duplicate and manually flip the layers Photoshop creates.

 You will need to unlink the layers and drag the mask to a new blank layer.
 Then vertically flip both the sky and the layer mask.
 Reposition the mask and the sky.
 Reflections look more realistic if they are slightly compressed and darker than the original.

-Adobe Photoshop makes it easy to replace skies.
+Sky replacement in Photoshop makes it easy to replace a sky in your photos.
 The program masks the sky and suggests blending and lighting options to make your new sky look as natural as possible.
 But if you do not like Photoshop’s results, you have a lot of flexibility.
-For example, you can import sky files, and you can change the colour and lighting of both the sky and the foreground.
+For example, you can import sky files, and you can change the color and lighting of both the sky and the foreground.

 Only Photoshop has the sky replacement tool.
 You will need to round-trip files from Lightroom into Photoshop if you want to change a sky.
 Photoshop Elements has a background replacement option.
-But this does not work as seamlessly as the Photoshop sky replacement tool.
+But this does not work as seamlessly as Photoshop’s Sky searchment tool.